olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 # The Machine Learning Lifecycle

 In class, we explored aspects of the machine learning lifecycle.
-Please read through this short article (about 10 minutes) to continue to build your sense of the big picture: https://www.datacamp.com/blog/machine-learning-lifecycle-explained.
+Please continue to read through [this short article to continue to build your sense of the big picture](https://www.datacamp.com/blog/machine-learning-lifecycle-explained) (about 10 minutes).

 # Six Big Ideas in Machine Learning